junxit/us-congress-code/title-15/chapter-2b/sec-78u-2.md

     - **(A)** is violating or has violated any provision of this chapter, or any rule or regulation issued under this chapter; or
     - **(B)** is or was a cause of the violation of any provision of this chapter, or any rule or regulation issued under this chapter.
 - **(b)** *Maximum amount of penalty*
-  - **(1)** *First tier* The maximum amount of penalty for each act or omission described in subsection (a) of this section shall be $5,000 for a natural person or $50,000 for any other person.
+  - **(1)** *First tier* The maximum amount of penalty for each act or omission described in subsection (a) shall be $5,000 for a natural person or $50,000 for any other person.
-  - **(2)** *Second tier* Notwithstanding paragraph (1), the maximum amount of penalty for each such act or omission shall be $50,000 for a natural person or $250,000 for any other person if the act or omission described in subsection (a) of this section involved fraud, deceit, manipulation, or deliberate or reckless disregard of a regulatory requirement.
+  - **(2)** *Second tier* Notwithstanding paragraph (1), the maximum amount of penalty for each such act or omission shall be $50,000 for a natural person or $250,000 for any other person if the act or omission described in subsection (a) involved fraud, deceit, manipulation, or deliberate or reckless disregard of a regulatory requirement.
   - **(3)** *Third tier* Notwithstanding paragraphs (1) and (2), the maximum amount of penalty for each such act or omission shall be $100,000 for a natural person or $500,000 for any other person if—
-    - **(A)** the act or omission described in subsection (a) of this section involved fraud, deceit, manipulation, or deliberate or reckless disregard of a regulatory requirement; and
+    - **(A)** the act or omission described in subsection (a) involved fraud, deceit, manipulation, or deliberate or reckless disregard of a regulatory requirement; and
     - **(B)** such act or omission directly or indirectly resulted in substantial losses or created a significant risk of substantial losses to other persons or resulted in substantial pecuniary gain to the person who committed the act or omission.
 - **(c)** *Determination of public interest* In considering under this section whether a penalty is in the public interest, the Commission or the appropriate regulatory agency may consider—
   - **(1)** whether the act or omission for which such penalty is assessed involved fraud, deceit, manipulation, or deliberate or reckless disregard of a regulatory requirement;